okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/auth-js-redirect/main/index.md

 Test the new configurations by signing in to your sample app with a user added to your Passwordless Users group:

 1. Start your app.
 On the Okta sign-in page, add the email address of your test user.
-Notice there’s no password field available in the page.
+Notice that there’s no password field on the page.
 1. Add the email address for your test user and click **Next**.
 1. Click the **Send me an email** link to receive a verification email.
 1. Open the email and use either the verification code or the email link to verify the user.
 The user is signed in to your sample application without a password.